 Bursting with color and flavor, Thai Pasta Salad with Sesame Ginger Dressing is a perfect side dish.
-Carrots, red bell pepper, and edamame mixed with spiral pasta and peanuts are drenched in a delicious ginger dressing in this easy, impressive Thai noodle salad.
+Carrots, red bell pepper, and edamame mixed with spiral pasta and peanuts are drenched in a delicious ginger dressing in this easy, impressive Thai peanut pasta salad.

 Video

-What you need to make Thai Pasta Salad
+What you need to make this Thai Pasta Salad recipe

 Sesame Ginger Dressing